iovisor/iovisor-ovn/README.md

 * **mainlogic** performs the mapping between the network configuration of OVN and IOModules.

-* **ovnmonitor** monitors for ovn northbound database, southbound database and local ovs database.
+* **ovnmonitor** monitors for OVN northbound database, southbound database and local ovs database.
 Implemented using libovsdb.